-The Summer Program to Increase Diversity in Undergraduate Research (SPIDUR) is a 9-week summer program for high-achieving undergraduate students, proving research experience and professional development training in their field of interest.
+The Summer Program to Increase Diversity in Undergraduate Research (SPIDUR) is a 8-week summer program for high-achieving under-represented, first generation, or disabled undergraduate students, providing research experience and professional development training in their field of interest.
 These opportunities are not typically available in the undergraduate classroom.
 This learn-by-doing model places an emphasis on graduate education and allows the Scholars to put their experiential learning into practice, preparing them to excel in their future studies and research.

 In addition to mentored research activities, scholars participate in weekly professional development training to build skills critical to professional success.
 Topics include: responsible conduct of research, developing a competitive research fellowship application, preparing an academic resume, professional communication tools, and a session on preparing for graduate school.